 All versions of SCoRE help develop self-awareness as students complete a series of surveys and questionnaires, then receive immediate feedback in the form of personalized reports such as “My Responses to Stress,” “My Thinking Style,” and “My Self Attitudes” to name a few.

-Chatham University has used SCoRE for five years and has experienced many benefits, including:
+Chatham University has used SCoRE for six years and has experienced many benefits, including:

 Students who completed SCoRE as first-years in 2011 were surveyed as seniors.
 Their knowledge about resilience was greater at graduation than when they took the pre-test as first-years.
 Therefore, students retained what they learned and resilience knowledge increased.